cnapy-org/CNApy-guide/SETUP.md

 #### Add the private key to GitHub

-If you would like GitHub Actions to use SSH for deployment, rather than via HTTPS using `GITHUB_TOKEN`, perform the steps in this section.
+If you would like GitHub Actions to use SSH for deployment, rather than via HTTPS using `GITHUB_TOKEN`, perform the steps in this section

 ```sh
 # Print the URL for adding the private key to GitHub